Tips to Create an E-Portfolio

 It also ensures that you can show off your mad skillz to recruiters and HR managers.
 It might even lead to contracts if you have a side hustle (a side company that you manage in addition to your full-time job) or a passion project.
 Who knows where else it can lead!

-So learn how to create your e-portfolio.
+So, whether you're looking for freelancing writing or graphic design gigs or web developer or software developer jobs, there's no better time than the present to learn how to create your e-portfolio.
 After all, if you build it, they will come…

 Choose a platform to host it